Lowe's Interview Questions

 4. What is your greatest strength?

-• Tell them your people skills are your greatest strength as odd are you will be working with customers.
+• Tell them your people skills are your greatest strength, as you will be working with customers.

 5. What is your greatest weakness?